 Are you looking for ways to get fluent in Thai?
 The Thai language is a language with tone rules following five tones.
 Start speaking the language with a native speaker who can help you better understand the Thai language and the Thai culture.

 When people inquire about your level of fluency in Thai, you must feel a tinge of guilt.
-After years of living in Thailand, it isn't delightful to acknowledge that you are still not fluent in Thai.
+After years of living in Thailand, it isn’t delightful to acknowledge that you are still not fluent in Thai.
 There were times when you had to put in the effort to learn a new language.
 But today, there are many online resources, like the language learning platform Ling Live.
-Here you can easily learn written Thai, Thai alphabet, basic words and phrases, and get fluent in Thai.
+Here you can easily learn written Thai, the Thai alphabet, and basic words and phrases, and get fluent in Thai.

 The Thai script or grammar is elementary, or there is not much content about grammar because verbs have no conjugation.
 It is so because it is not suitable for people with singular or plural numbers, and it is also not suitable for different tenses.
 So, to get fluent in Thai, you mostly need to practice speaking skills instead of memorizing grammar rules.